krussll/etsysimplicity/_posts/2018-01-12-best-rated-bowls-for-leads.md

 categories: [ guide ]
 image: assets/images/best-bowls-for-leads.jpg
 featured: true
+description: "What are the best rated lawn bowls woods for leads?
+Check out our top 4.
+Are yours on the list?"
 ---

 Whether you are an experienced bowler, or a beginner buying your first set of bowls, it's important to get the right woods with the characteristics you need.
 Being lead comes with a very specific requirements, make sure you have the right model of bowls to perform at your best!
 The right choice can make your game a whole lot easier!